bit101/artfromcodesite/content/posts/20240515/impenetrable.md

 tags: ["wire"]
 ---

 {{< cdnvideo "20240515/20240515.mp4" "A sphere falls towards the floor, inverts itself and rises up.
-The word Impenetrable rotates around it all." "controls" >}}
+The word Impenetrable rotates around it all." >}}